duttpathak/terraform_learn/terraform_state.md

-What happens when you run terraform state:

-Every time you run Terraform, it records information about what infrastructure it created in a Terraform state file.
+Whenever there is a change to .tf file and you run Terraform apply, it records information about what infrastructure it created in a Terraform state file.
 By default, when you run Terraform in the folder /foo/bar, Terraform creates the file
 /foo/bar/terraform.tfstate.

 This input: